Skip to main content

 • are alumni or friends of the Faculty from a range of disciplines/backgrounds including the teaching profession, education administration, speech therapy, information technology in education, library management, government and non-governmental organisations, etc.; and

-• usually have at least five years of working experience.
+• usually have at least three years of working experience.

 Faculty mentees are full-time third-year^ to final-year undergraduate students* of the Faculty of Education, HKU.